Office of Criminal Investigations: Formation

-First training centre
+First training center

 In January 1993, OCI opened its first three field offices in Kansas City, Miami, and San Diego.
 The special agents hired to staff these offices received OCI and FDA specific training tailored expressly toward FDA's many areas of responsibility using the facilities located at the Federal Law Enforcement Training Center (FLETC).
 While the agents were attending training at FLETC, OCI was required to become operational in response to reports that several consumers across the nation were claiming they had found syringes in Diet Pepsi products.
 OCI deployed agents from the FLETC training course to lead the investigation of this nationwide tampering scare.
 The United States Attorney's offices recognized the serious ramifications of people making false tampering reports and provided their support for the OCI investigation.
 The resulting outcome of the investigation and the arrests of those making false tampering claims put a stop to the rash of tampering reports.
 In the end, over 60 individuals were successfully prosecuted for violation of the FATA.